sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 In the preceding tutorials you created a custom business object with a simple data structure and its persistence.
 Afterwards you generated an UI for this business object and exposed it as a Fiori Launchpad application.
 As the generated User Interfaces only lists all fields of a business object node, adapting the UI might be necessary to improve usability of it.

-> - Before done **UI Generation** and here shown **UI Adaptation** are so called **In-App Extensibility** features done completely inside a S/4HANA Cloud system.
+> - The **UI Generation** done in a previous tutorial and the **UI Adaptation** shown in this tutorial are so called **In-App Extensibility** features done completely inside a S/4HANA Cloud system.
 They are key user functionality with limited possibilities.
 Alternatively to UI Generation and Adaptation a UI with all SAPUI5 options can be developed with **SAP Business Application Studio** (see tutorial group [Create an SAP Fiori App and Deploy it to SAP S/4HANA Cloud](group.abap-custom-ui-s4hana-cloud)).
 > - Tutorial last updated with SAP S/4HANA Cloud Release 2302

 **Our Example**